justinh5/ArithmeticParser/README.md

 ### Context-free Grammar

 The following CFG describes all possible arithmetic strings that can be parsed.
 It uses PEMDAS order of operations and associates to the left.
+For an example, a chain of minus operations would be evaluated like (((((9-8)-7)-6)-5)).

 Expression -> Expression - Add
 <br>Expression -> Add